asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

 CenutryLink were prepared for a 28-hour power outage either...

 Fortunately, we kept cellular service throughout the outage.
-There were neighborhoods nearby that retained power, and presumabaly they included powered cell towers that could serve our neighborhood as well.
+There were neighborhoods nearby that retained power, and they included powered cell towers that could serve our neighborhood as well.
 But if this had been a larger or longer outage, it's possible the cellular networks would have gone down as well.
 Everything needs power to operate.
 The simultaneous loss of cable, telephone/DSL, and cellular capabilities during an extended power outage would have major public safety implications (e.g. no ability to call 911).
 I hope the telecom companies are learning their lesson here as well and upgrading their systems to remain powered during future outages of this nature.

 # What's next?